 Since Brexit happened and everything has been firmed up, UK nationals who live in Germany require a residence permit.
 That process is surprisingly straightforward.

-Studying in Germany is possible and requires a student visa, the same applies for vocational training.
-If you would like to set up a business, either self employed or incorporating a business, then you can apply for a permit too.
+Studying in Germany is possible and requires a student visa.
+The same applies to vocational training.
+You can also apply for a permit to set up a self-employed business or incorporate a company.
 Researchers at universities are also welcome with an offer from a university.
-If you would like to work in Germany and done vocational training or have a university degree then you are good to go after you’ve applied for a job seekers visa.
-Head over to Germany and find a job which then allows you to apply for a resident permit which is employer binding.
-With a job offer in your pocket, you can apply for a permit straight way.
-However, without vocational training or a university degree.
+If you want to work in Germany and have done vocational training or have a university degree, you are good to go after applying for a job seeker’s visa.
+Head to Germany and find a job that allows you to apply for an employer-binding residence permit.
+With a job offer in your pocket, you can apply for a permit straightway.
+However, obtaining a residence permit in Germany is nearly impossible without vocational training or a university degree.
 UK degrees now need to be officially recognised in Germany.